A fascinating history

 1947–1979 Factory owner Axel Holstensson of Luxor Industri AB used the manor as a vacation home for Luxor’s employees.

 1979–1986 Zanda AB, used the manor as a venue for organized courses.

 1986–1990 Real Estate Broker Per Iwers ran the manor as a treatment home.

-1990-– Civil economist Liisa Lipsanen, Style Invest Oy, has renovate and restore the Manor House to a complete resort with hotel, restaurants, conferences and golf.
+1990-– Liisa Lipsanen, Style Invest Oy, with a Degree of Master of Science in Business and Economics has renovated and restored the Manor House to a complete resort with hotel, restaurants, conferences and golf.